jensjpedersen/webdev-notes/JavaScript/D3/d3_selection.md

 # Select
+* The select method allows you to select an element from the DOM and apply data to it.
 * Metod chaning is a common pattern in D3 where you apply one or more methods to an element one after the other.

 * select body